-Why Your Nonprofit Organization Needs a Conflict of Interest Policy and How to Start One Today
+Why Your Nonprofit Needs a Conflict of Interest Policy

 Are you one of the few nonprofit organizations without a conflict of interest policy in place?
 Studies show that over 95% of nonprofit organizations employ a conflict of interest policy–and with good reason.
 These policies offer nonprofit organizations ethical standards and protection to ensure all actions on behalf of the organization are transparent and free of potential ethical dilemmas.
 In this article we’ll be covering the benefits of setting up a conflict of interest policy at your organization and how you can start the process today.